valsson-group/UNT-Chem5660-Fall2024/Lectures-HandsOn/Lecture-7_September-12-2024/Readme.md

 #### Calculation not run correctly
 Once a submitted calculation has finished, you must always open the output file (ORCA: `.out` extension / Gaussian: `.log` extension) and check that the calculation has finished correctly (you can go at the end of the output file in `vi` by using the `shift+g` key combination).

-If the calculation does not seem to run correctly, you should inspect the error message at the end of the calculation and try to understand that.
-In most case, this is due to some error in your input file.
+If the calculation does not run correctly, you should inspect the error message at the end of the calculation and try to understand why the run did not run correctly.
+In most cases, the run error is due to some error in your input file.
 Thus, you should look at the input file and make sure it is the right format.
 Note that the format is different between ORCA and Gaussian.

 For ORCA 6, the [manual](https://www.faccts.de/docs/orca/6.0/manual/index.html) and [tutorial](https://www.faccts.de/docs/orca/6.0/tutorials/index.html) are helpful to understand how the input file should be structured
 - [4.
 General Structure of the Input File](https://www.faccts.de/docs/orca/6.0/manual/contents/structure.html)